Entry-Level Professional Master of Arts Degree | Admissions Process

-In order to be considered for the Entry-Level Professional Master’s Program at the University of Southern California, applicants must complete the OTCAS application and the program specific requirements through OTCAS for the University of Southern California.
+In order to be considered for the Entry-Level Professional Master’s Program at the University of Southern California, you must complete the OTCAS application and the program specific requirements through OTCAS for the University of Southern California.
 The OTCAS application must be completed and verified prior to the date below.
 We recommend that you submit your OTCAS application at least three weeks prior to the deadline, as transcripts and other application materials may take three weeks or more to be processed by OTCAS.
+All application materials, including official GRE score reports, must be received in order for your application to be reviewed.
 Please plan accordingly.
 The application deadline is:

 - November 30th

-To apply, all applicants to the Master of Arts program must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:
+To apply, you must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:

 - Complete a baccalaureate degree with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university.* Note: If you completed a graduate degree we will consider your graduate GPA instead of your undergraduate GPA.
-If you have a question about your specific situation, please contact Director of Admissions, Dr. Liz Carley.
+If you have a question about your specific situation, please contact Arameh Anvarizadeh (for students with last names starting A–K), or Kristin Nxumalo (for students with last names starting L–Z), who are members of our Admissions Team.

 - Send all of your official transcripts from all colleges and universities you have attended to OTCAS directly.

-*Applicants who fall slightly below any of the GPA and GRE general test admission criteria can be considered for conditional admission.
+*If you fall slightly below any of the GPA and GRE general test admission criteria, you can be considered for conditional admission.
 If you have questions about your specific situation, please feel free to contact us.

 - Submit three letters of recommendation (evaluations) from professors, therapists, and/or other professionals familiar with your capabilities and achievements.
 Recommendations (evaluations) should be submitted electronically through OTCAS.

-- English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-Students from some English-speaking countries may also need to submit scores.
+English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, you must submit scores from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Please note that even if you are from an English-speaking country, you may still need to submit scores.
 Scores should be submitted to USC directly prior to the admission deadline for which you are being considered.
-We require that the student have verification of the following scores within two years of intended enrollment at USC:
+We require that you have verification of the following scores within two years of your intended enrollment at USC:

 - A computer based TOEFL (iBT) score of 90 with no less than 20 on each sub-score; or